KenT2/js8touch/Readme.md

 I have never run portable, but I hope to one day soon.
 I would be interested to add functionality to JS8Touch for this type of operation and also functionality that suits small screen use.
 But JS8Touch is not a replacement for JS8Call's all encompassing GUI.

-Ideas for extensions or bug reports are best provided in the Issues section of the Github repository.
+Ideas for extensions or bug reports are best provided in the Issues section of this Github repository.

 INSTALLING JS8TOUCH
 ===================
 Using a browser download the application by clicking on the green CODE button and selecting Download Zip.

-In the downloads directory of your RPi extract the code from the archive js8touch-master.zip and copy or move the resulting directory to be in the home directory.
-Rename it to js8touch so that in the future any autostart code I provide will work.
+In the downloads directory of your RPi extract the code from the archive (js8touch-master.zip) and copy or move the resulting directory to be in the home directory.
+Rename the directory to js8touch so that in the future any autostart code I provide will work.

 1. Change the settings of JS8Call so it interfaces with JS8Touch: